Am I A Candidate?

 Find Out Whether You Are an Obesity Surgery Candidate

 Our practice offers state-of-the-art obesity surgery procedures, including gastric sleeve, gastric bypass, and LAP-BAND® System.
-Dr. David Kim or Dr. Bridget Holden can help determine which bariatric procedure is best for your weight loss needs and goals.
+Our surgeons can help determine which bariatric procedure is best for your weight loss needs and goals.
 Please contact our practice to schedule an obesity surgery consultation.
 We work with numerous insurance companies and offer a variety of financing options to help make your obesity surgery procedure affordable.